Hugh Nathanial Halpern: Government Publishing Office

 Halpern was nominated by President Donald Trump to lead the United States Government Publishing Office on October 17, 2019, and the U.S. Senate confirmed him on December 4, 2019.
 In his role as director, he also serves as GPO's chief executive officer.
 He led the agency through the COVID-19 pandemic and created and implemented GPO SAFE, an approach to working in the COVID-19 era.
-During the pandemic, Halpern led the agency to be named "Most Valuable Employer During COVID-19 Pandemic".
+During the pandemic, the agency got a Silver Stevie Award, for which companies nominate themselves.
 After a year of remote work by GPO employees, Halpern implemented a remote work policy that allowed eligible employees to work remotely full-time or work from somewhere outside the agency's headquarters in Washington, D.C.

 During his time as GPO director, Halpern pledged to make Congressional documents more modern, which he has advocated will benefit both Congress and the public.
 Also during his tenure, GPO fully embraced its new digital publishing technology, XPub, that replaced GPO's more than 30-year-old MicroComp composition system.